changeworld/azure-docs.ja-jp/articles/hdinsight/hdinsight-hadoop-emulator-visual-studio.md

 <properties
-pageTitle="Hortonworks サンドボックスで Microsoft Azure Data Lake Tools for Visual Studio を使用する | Microsoft Azure" description="(ローカル VM で実行される) Hortonworks サンドボックスで Azure Data Lake Tools for Visual Studio を使用する方法について説明します。 このツールを使用すると、サンドボックスで Hive ジョブと Pig ジョブを作成して実行し、ジョブの出力と履歴を表示できます。" services="hdinsight" documentationCenter="" authors="Blackmist"
+pageTitle="Use the Microsoft Azure Data Lake Tools for Visual Studio with the Hortonworks Sandbox | Microsoft Azure" description="Learn how to use the Azure Data Lake Tools for VIsual Studio with the Hortonworks sandbox (running in a local VM.)
+With these tools, you can create and run Hive and Pig jobs on the sandbox and view job output and history." services="hdinsight" documentationCenter="" authors="Blackmist"